Made in China 2025: United States

-Throughout the 2010's, the rise in popularity of the technological decoupling theory has come because of the United States shifted view of China and the Xi Jinping ran regime.
-In pervious decades, U.S policy makers saw the growth and benefits in China as mutual gains in their own borders as well.
-However, the unique intensity around Chinese policy decisions in recent years have proven to give a voice to a growing weariness about their future agenda.
-The United States and China continue to sustain a healthy amount of economic interaction, but how they view one another has shifted to a more competitive level.

 In 2018, the Council on Foreign Relations, an American think tank, stated that MIC 2025, with its government-sponsored subsidies, is a "threat to U.S. technological leadership".
-The Li Keqiang government maintained that MIC 2025 aligns with the country's World Trade Organization obligations.
-On 15 June 2018, the Trump administration imposed higher tariffs on Chinese goods, escalating trade tensions between China and the U.S. The tariffs primarily apply to manufactured goods included in the Made In China 2025 plan, such as those integral to IT and robotics industries.
+The Li Keqiang Government maintained that MIC 2025 aligns with the country's World Trade Organization obligations.
+On June 15, 2018, the Trump administration imposed higher tariffs on Chinese goods, escalating trade tensions between China and the U.S. The tariffs primarily apply to manufactured goods included in the Made in China 2025 plan, such as those integral to IT and robotics industries.

 The U.S. began individual investigations over Chinese companies participating in the MIC 2025 plan, such as Fujian Jinhua Integrated Circuit, based on concerns over technology theft and national security.

-On November 14, 2022, US President Joe Biden and Chinese President Xi Jinping met in person for the first time to discuss future relations between the two nations.
-The meeting touched on improving bilateral relations between the two nations.
-However, President Biden released a statement summarizing that they will not attempt to contain Chinese development in the technology or financial sectors.
-Rather, they will continue to "vigorously" compete alongside China.
-Biden emphasized his strong opposition against a build up of arms that could lead to the two hegemonies promoting the start of a new cold war.
+The U.S. has implemented several policy measures in response to China's MIC 2025 strategy.
+These measures include barring certain Chinese companies from participating in U.S. infrastructure projects, closely examining China's involvement in U.S. government-funded research, and limiting the transfer of aerospace technology from the U.S. and EU to China.
+In 2018, the U.S. Congress enacted legislation to enhance foreign investment scrutiny and fortify export control authorities.
+More recently, in August 2022, President Biden signed into law the CHIPS and Science Act to bolster U.S. capabilities in semiconductors and other technologies.

+During a U.S. congressional hearing on MIC 2025 in February 2025, experts voiced concerns over China's rapid progress in advanced manufacturing, warning that the United States risked "losing the next industrial revolution".
+In the same year, the Trump administration attempted to counter China's progress and encourage the reshoring of manufacturing by imposing tariffs.

+United Kingdom

+In November 2025, a BBC Panorama investigation reported that state-directed Chinese outward investment linked to the Made in China 2025 policy had targeted high-technology sectors in the United Kingdom, including companies whose technology had potential military applications.
+Drawing on data compiled by the research group AidData, the programme said that China had financed tens of billions of pounds of projects and acquisitions in the UK since 2000, and relative to the size of its economy and population, the UK was the leading G7 destination for such investment.